arman226/poc-form-builder/README.md

+# REACT FORM BUILDER PROOF OF CONCEPT IN NEXT JS

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) created for a proof of concept of an ongoing form builder tool using @react-form-builder

 ## Libraries Installation